 - Hard drives

 - Mobile phones

 - and many more...

-Some situations that can further complicate the possible recovery
+Some situations that can further complicate the data recovery process:

 - The larger the memory the longer it will take to scan it: in some cases with particularly large drives, the scan may even take up to a few days to run through the entire drive